 15. Whooping Cranes

 Only 50 whooping cranes remained when the species was declared endangered in 1967.
-Whooping cranes are still one of the most threatened animals in North America, but their recovery to an approximate 603 specimens today is a testament to the progress that the Endangered Species Act facilitated.
+Whooping cranes are still one of the most threatened animals in North America, but their recovery to approximately 603 specimens today is a testament to the progress that the Endangered Species Act facilitated.
 The two main threats whooping cranes face are the oil and gas industry and colliding with aerial power lines.

 See Related: World’s Most Boring Animals